Story mountain – Best story structure worksheets and resources for KS1 and KS2 creative writing

 Story openers tend to be vivid with description, using plenty of adjectives, and painting a fantastic initial picture.
 Ask them to plot out a more complex tale, however, or even write the ending, and many children become unstuck.

-Problems are resolved with incredible speed, storylines are left loose or ignored – and without a gripping or entrancing narrative, the writing ends up being filled with shallow detail.
+Problems are resolved with incredible speed, storylines are left loose or ignored – and without a gripping or entrancing narrative, the story writing ends up being filled with shallow detail.
 Why is this, and how can we tackle it in the classroom?

 Character is key

 Children tend to grow up learning that there are three types of characters: good ones, bad ones and extras (companions or pets).
-While this works for simple stories, having just three types limits the intrinsic purpose any of the characters in a story actually has.
+While this works for simple stories, having just three types limits the intrinsic purpose any of the characters in a story actually have.

 Unpicking what makes a character good or bad, or the actual purpose of the extras, helps to flesh out the drive of each player in the narrative.